*Please note, the following post has been updated with the most recent SECURE Act of 2019

 Non-spouse options

 1. 10-year rule: The distributions must be made to designated beneficiaries within ten years from the date of the owner’s death.
-Again, like the five-year rule, it doesn’t matter if you take all the proceeds in years one, two, five, eight, or spread them out over each of the ten years.
+Again, like the five-year rule, it doesn’t matter if you take all the proceeds in years one, two, five, or eight or spread them out over each of the ten years.

 2. Non-spouse Inherited IRA Annuity Stretch Exceptions: The SECURE Act of 2019 eliminated the stretch inherited IRA annuity provision.
 However, there are exceptions if you’re an eligible designated beneficiary (EDB):